 Angeles that is rooted in stopping jail expansion, jail closure, and shifting resources to support the needs of Black, Brown and Indigenous communities.

 Through implementation, we hold the Measure J Advisory Committee, the L.A.
 County CEO, and the L.A.
 County Board of Supervisors accountable to ensure they listen to the will of the voters.
 We bring this accountability through implementation, which is the process for how funding is allocated through Measure J. Our work in implementation includes:

-We advocate for our Care First vision before the Measure J Advisory Committee, the L.A.
-County CEO, and the L.A.
+We advocate for full funding and full budget transparency before the Care First Community Investment Advisory Committee, the L.A.
+County CEO and the five-member L.A.
 County Board of Supervisors.